 What kind of experience are you looking to provide to your virtual attendees?
 Do you need interactive elements?
 An exhibit hall?
 Can the platform deliver?

 While there are hundreds of distribution platforms out there that can provide these elements, with the increased demand for virtual, some platforms are beginning to fill up with business.
 Make sure you determine the level of platform and functionality you need, and that your desired provider is available to deliver in your needed timeframe.
 Learn more about the different virtual event package options here.

 Once you think about the different time-sensitive factors and start to answer some of these questions, you’ll likely have a better understanding of which decision makes the most sense for your organization and event goals.

 WE CAN HELP!

-If you’re feeling overwhelmed with the decision of whether or not to go virtual – you’re not alone!
-We can help you weigh your options and navigate whichever path you choose.
+If you’re feeling overwhelmed with how to decide whether or not to go virtual – you’re not alone!
+We can help you weigh your options and navigate whichever path you choose, and also help you break down virtual events by the numbers.
 Get in touch with our team today to start the conversation: